Learn About Microsoft adCenter (Now Known as Bing Ads)

 - Create small keyword groups (the Microsoft adCenter blog recommends groups of 20 or fewer keywords).

-- Do your research: At the very least, use a basic keyword research tool like WordStream's embedded Google keyword tool, so you know you're bidding on relevant terms.
+- Do your research: At the very least, use a basic keyword research tool like WordStream's Google keyword tool, so you know you're bidding on relevant terms.

 - Include keywords in the titles of your text ads.

 - Include several versions of the ad for each ad group for testing; this way you can discover the wording that captures the most clicks.